MansionAnthony/H1N1-and-Season-FLU-Vaccine-Predictions/README.md

 The phone survey asked respondents whether they had received the H1N1 and seasonal flu vaccines, in conjunction with questions about them.
 The additional questions include: social, economic, demographic background, opinions on risks of illness and vaccine effectiveness, and behaviors towards mitigating transmission.
 ## Analaysis / Modeling section
-First we created simple logistic regression model as a baseline and two more each from logistic regression from decision tree.
+First we created simple logistic regression model as a baseline and two more each from logistic regression and from decision tree.
 Then we evaluate our model based on accuracy.
 For our case the best model is a logistic regression and  has an accuracy of 83%.
+Here is the python code for the best model.
 ### Log Regression Model with All Columns and L1 Regularization
 ```
 # Log Regression